 Thought we would throw in a curveball here and suggest you consider combining this half-day coastal walk with half a day exploring our favourite inner west suburb Newtown.

 The 370 bus connects Coogee beach with King Street Newtown, and we think craft brews, street art and cheap eats make the perfect partner for a few hours at the beach.

 Where to eat along the Bondi to Coogee walk

-I like to start walking on an almost empty stomach because there are plenty of good options for snacks along the way and a great range of cafes at Bondi, Coogee and midway in Bronte.
+I like to start walking on an almost empty stomach because there are plenty of good options for snacks along the way and a huge range of cafes at Bondi, Coogee and midway in Bronte Beach.